Gene dosage: Ploidy in prokaryotes

 Prokaryotes reproduce through asexual reproduction, usually by binary fission.
-The bacterial chromosome is present only in one copy per cell, but there can still be variation in gene dosage due to DNA replication which starts at the origin of replication and ends at the termination site.
+The bacterial chromosome is present only in one copy per cell.
+However, there still can be variation in gene dosage due to DNA replication, which starts at the origin of replication and ends at the termination site.
 The genes that are closer to the origin site are replicated first and are consequently present in two copies in the cell for a longer time than the genes that are closer to the termination site.
-These slight gene dosage differences are responsible for variation in gene expression depending on the position on the chromosome.
+These slight gene dosage differences are responsible for variation in gene expression depending on their position on the chromosome.